CyVerse-learning-materials/fastqc_quickstart/index.rst

 	    *cyverse_training > quickstarts > fastqc and select the SRR1028781.fastq file.*

-5. Click Launch Analysis.
+5. Click **Launch Analysis**.
 You will receive a notification and may close the Apps window.

-6. Click on Analyses from the DE workspace and monitor the status of your submitted job (You may have to click refresh to view updated status).
+6. Click on **Analyses** from the DE workspace and monitor the status of your submitted job (You may have to click refresh to view updated status).

 7. In the Analysis console, once your status appears as ‘Completed,’ click